ercius/DuSC_explorer/README.rst

 Installation
 ============

 DuSC is based on pyqtgraph.
-Install this first according to the [installation instructions](https://pyqtgraph.readthedocs.io/en/latest/getting_started/installation.html).
+Install this first according to the [installation instructions] (https://pyqtgraph.readthedocs.io/en/latest/getting_started/installation.html).
 For example:

 ``$ pip install pyqtgraph``